titu1994/IDS-Course-Project/_posts/2018-03-09-weekly-report-5.md

 ### What I did

-- Scraped Wunderground API data for last 5 years
+- Researched Nested LSTMs for Sentiment Analysis
-- Used RandomSearch to finetune XGBoost parameters
+- Learned about D3 visualization techniques
-- Experimented with running MLP in Caffe2
+- Experimented with Deck GL for map data visualization

 ### What I plan to do next week

-- Data integration with Pandas, Seaborn, and Dora
+- More lightweight visualization techniques
-- Test out Keras implementations of regression models for crime prediction
+- Integration of weather, Yelp data with other types of data
-- Start on data visualization libraries
+- Explore ways to minimize data redundancy and loss in data integration

 ### Blocks or impediments to the plan for next week

-- The main issue will be integrating data.
+- None for now.

 # Somshubra